qooxdoo/qooxdoo/docs/mobile/resolution.md

 The total app scale is important when displaying images.
 Regular bitmap-based images would get blurry for high app scales.
 This can largely be overcome by supplying additional versions of the same image.

 You only have to follow a simple naming convention for those additional resources.
 The framework picks the best match for each image from the supplied high-resolution versions.
 The code of your app doesn't have to be modified.
-This is possible because your app's images are handled as "managed resources" by the %{Mobile} toolchain.
+This is possible because your app's images are handled as "managed resources" by the Mobile toolchain.
 In whatever scale or on whatever high-pixel device your app runs, it will internally look-up the best possible fit based on the determined app scale.

 Location and naming conventions
 -------------------------------